Fifteen blocks, fifty-seven years, fifteen dollars.

-DPWNA is a volunteer association — a few neighbors who put on events, plant trees, and answer questions.
-We are not a homeowners’ association.
-We are not a 501(c)(3).
-We have no enforcement powers and no opinion about your fence.
+We’re a volunteer association: a handful of neighbors who put on events, plant trees, build neighborly connections, and answer questions when we know the answer.
+We’re not an HOA.
+We’re not a 501(c)(3).
+We can’t make anyone do anything, and we have no opinion about your fence.

 - +Plant and maintain street trees (~5 a year)